mlen108/djcroco/README.rst

     {{ obj.document.url }}

-Returns url of the file so document can be viewed directly.
+Returns url of the document so it can be viewed directly.

     {{ obj.document.content_url }}

-Returns url of the file wrapped in `HttpResponse <https://docs.djangoproject.com/en/dev/ref/request-response/#django.http.HttpResponse>`_ object.
+Returns url of the document wrapped in `HttpResponse <https://docs.djangoproject.com/en/dev/ref/request-response/#django.http.HttpResponse>`_ object.

+    {% url 'croco_document_edit' uuid=obj.document.uuid user_id=request.user.id user_name=request.user.username %}

+Returns url of the document to allow user to create annotations.
+`See the docs <https://crocodoc.com/docs/walkthrough/comments/>`_ for more details.

+Note: you need to call djcroco's url directly and pass above params.

+    {% url 'croco_document_annotations' uuid=obj.document.uuid
+    user_id=request.user.id %}

+Returns url of the document with annotations/comments made by user with given `user_id`.

     {{ obj.document.download_document }}